Nabla7/Software-Engineering/README.md

    > - Using techniques like ATAM to evaluate the architecture against desired quality attributes.
    > - Documenting findings, recommendations, and presenting them to stakeholders.

-# Software-Engineering

-Continued factoids and points from the software engineering course at University of Antwerp

 ---

 ## Week 4: Project Management and Scrum Enhancements